|Notes To The Family

 But think for a moment about the term "Redskins," and how it truly differs from all the others.
 Ask yourself what the equivalent would be if directed towards African Americans, Hispanics, Asians or any other ethnic group.
 When considered that way, "Redskins" can't possibly honor a heritage or noble character trait, nor can it possibly be considered a neutral term.
 It's an insult, a slur, no matter how benign the present day intent.

 It's fair to say that for a long time now, and certainly in 2013, no offense has been intended.
 But if you take a step back, isn't it clear to see how offense might legitimately be taken?

 To treat people in the manner in which you expect to be treated.
 To show consideration for another person's feelings and interests.
 An attitude demonstrating that you value another person.

-6. Donations to tribes by Daniel Snyder's Redskins foundation plummet in second year, records show.
-See article:
+Donations to tribes by Daniel Snyder's Redskins foundation plummet in second year, records show.
+Click link to see article: